libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+23 May 2016
+... be very careful when deleting migration files.
+Think carefully about rolling back and when to delete!
+Especially if you have data you want to use.

 20 May 2016
 ... working on join form but also got report story into UAT.
 Which is now involving writing a migration to change some data on some models.